 Get your snowmobile safety certificate online:

-- Take an online snowmobile safety class at - there are a couple different options available:
+- Take an online snowmobile safety class at www.snowmobile-ed.com/michigan.

 - Take and pass the final exam.

 - Print out your permanent snowmobile safety certificate once you have successfully completed the course, passed the exam and paid the course fee (pay only when you pass).